christywchen/christychen.com/README.md

 ![gh-christy-chen](https://user-images.githubusercontent.com/55429132/156872584-837ae174-d421-4d73-8884-9ee7c546dd32.png)

-Mobile compatibility is currently in the works.
+Improved mobile compatibility is currently in the works.

 The site's design and color story takes its inspiration from the Bauhaus movement of the 20th century.
 In my research, I was particularly drawn to and inspired by a [Bauhaus Animation](https://www.youtube.com/watch?v=ei2FtOJIw9Y) art video by Verena Stippe as well as a Bauhaus student [color exploration](https://d33wubrfki0l68.cloudfront.net/2efe3a3f4c46e8a85aeec32b2022651ed625dbdd/1aa7d/img/fig-34.jpg) dated from 1931-1933.